 Can I write for COVID-19 Africa Watch?

-We are currently open to receiving pitches and submissions.
+NOTE: We are currently closed to receiving pitches and submissions.

 What are you looking for?